ceteri/spark-exercises/exsto/README.md

 ```

-# What's In A Name?
+# What's in a name?

 The word [exsto](http://en.wiktionary.org/wiki/exsto) is the Latin
 verb meaning "to stand out", in its present active form.